Github73840134/TinyBook/README.md

 #### title(fn)
 Get the title from the book file
 fn must be a string
-Returns the books title as a string
+Returns the book's title as a string
 Sugested Usage:
 ```python
 bm = tinybook.Book